30-Curry/Linux/README.md

 # Linux
-The path of Linux Learning
+The Journey of Learning Linux